neu-rah/algo/README.md

 Computer Algebra Experiments

+This project was both and experiment with computational algebra and my first haskel project.
+So, its NOT a good place for seeking knowleage of either.

+However i can resume what I've learned with the algebra part errors or missconceptions as:

+- Operators should have been grouped ( + - )( * / )(^ log root)
+that would have made the rules system much more simple and generic

+- functions sould have been the base of operator and maybe they should use currying

 ## includes:
 **Rules system** - transform algebra expressions by transformation description also in algebra expression (programmable calculation with algebra language)